Ex-minister Luff condemns 'brutal' Israeli Gaza attacks

-Israel has said it is defending itself from attacks by Palestinian militants and blames Hamas for civilian deaths in Gaza, saying fighters deliberately operate from civilian areas.'Ceasefire now'
+Israel has said it is defending itself from attacks by Palestinian militants and blames Hamas for civilian deaths in Gaza, saying fighters deliberately operate from civilian areas.

 Writing in the Guardian, Deputy Prime Minister Nick Clegg stated: "It is difficult to deny that Israel's military action appears disproportionate and, combined with the Gaza blockade, is resulting in the collective suffering of the Palestinian people."

 He also criticised Hamas, saying it used its tunnels to "terrorise Israeli civilians".

 Mr Clegg said even if Israel defeated Hamas, a "similar movement will undoubtedly emerge from the destitution and despair" of Gaza, so people on both sides must "find the courage" to call for an end to military action.